-It is then not surprising that a recently published survey found that 64% of organizations are planning to overhaul their business processes given GDPRs onerous enforcement mechanisms, fines and penalties.
+It is then not surprising that a recently published survey found that 64% of organizations are planning to overhaul their business processes, given GDPRs onerous enforcement mechanisms, fines, and penalties.
 However, 47% of the same survey participants do not have a clear understanding of how to prioritize their compliance initiatives.

-So where do you begin your governance journey?
+So, where do you begin your governance journey?

-A useful starting point is to consider a unified information governance strategy based on the over-arching principle that safeguarding privacy rights is not just about risk mitigation but also an opportunity to strengthen corporate brand and foster enduring customer loyalty.
+A useful starting point is to consider a unified information governance strategy based on the over-arching principle that safeguarding privacy rights is not just about risk mitigation but also an opportunity to strengthen the corporate brand and foster enduring customer loyalty.

-The business may leverage data as a competitive asset;
+- The business may leverage data as a competitive asset;

-IT may improve operational efficiencies in the management of data; and
+- IT may improve operational efficiencies in the management of data; and

-Legal may mitigate compliance risk and proactively adhere to regulatory requirements.
+- Legal may mitigate compliance risk and proactively adhere to regulatory requirements.

-One of the potentially more daunting tasks is review of existing internal policies and vendor and agreements to ensure compliance with GDPR obligations and then take remediation steps to address gaps.
+One of the potentially more daunting tasks is a review of existing internal policies and vendor and agreements to ensure compliance with GDPR obligations and then take remediation steps to address gaps.
 This may be a time consuming and tedious process which may be streamlined through the use of machine learning technologies that extract meaning from documents much the same way as humans do.
 For example, Named Entity Recognition automatically identifies relevant nouns (people, places, and organizations) within agreements and extracts them for analysis purposes.
 Natural Language Processing helps organizations infer meaning from agreements in context by analyzing the co-occurrence of contract clauses and their relationships within and between documents.

 Compliance with GDPR begins and ends with proactive information governance best practices.
-In many ways, if your organization subscribes to the Generally Accepted Recordkeeping Principles then GDPR compliance initiatives are easier to embrace.
+In many ways, if your organization subscribes to the Generally Accepted Recordkeeping Principles, then GDPR compliance initiatives are easier to embrace.

 Andrew Pery is a marketing executive with over 25 years of experience in the high technology sector focusing on content management and business process automation.
+Currenly Andrew is CMO of Top Image Systems.
 Andrew holds a Masters of Law degree with Distinction from Northwestern University is a Certified Information Privacy Professional (CIPP/C) and a Certified Information Professional (CIP/AIIM).